Publishing with DocUmeant Publishing

 |Manuscript Submission Guidelines||Publisher's Brochure|

-When you're looking for the right layout for your book or ebook there are specific guidelines for each type of book that you need.
-Whether you need just one type of book layout or a complete package, the right layout for they right type of book is of paramount importance.
+When you're looking for the right layout for your book, or ebook, there are specific guidelines for each type of book that you need.
+Whether you need just one type of book layout or a complete package, the right layout for the right type of book is of paramount importance.
 DocUmeant Publishing has assisted authors in publishing their manuscripts in every format available.
 Therefore, we know exactly what you want and how to format it properly so that you will end up with a book that you will be proud to share and promote.

-DocUmeant Publishing prides ourselves on delivering customer friendly serive.
-The range of services includes, cover design and manuscript prepartion all the way through to final production.
+DocUmeant Publishing prides ourselves on delivering customer friendly service.
+The range of services includes cover design and manuscript preparation, all the way through to final production.
 We provide worldwide distribution while maintaining an affordable pricing structure.

 At DocUmeant Publishing you will always benefit from our dedicated team's ability to listen carefully to your wants and needs and promptly act on your requests.
 Whether you need a simple layout, an edit, or a full production package, our team has the talent and ability to meet your need in a timely manner.
 Contact us today and experience the joy of publishing at DocUmeant Publishing.

 Book publishing is an old and established industry.
 Since between the 7th millennium BC and the 4th millennium BC when the first book was written in the form of early mnemonic symbols, publishing books has long been a mystery to the masses.
 Today's publishing process is still as much a mystery to the novice reader as it was when the first book was printed a millennium ago.
 However, with the digital age making it easier to publish your written works in both eBook and print formats, self-publishing has taken the stage.